molepigeon/think-2406-lab/3_logging/configure_a_kubernetes_cluster_to_forward_logs_to_.md

 ### 1. Log in to IBM Cloud{#1}

-Log in to IBM Cloud:
+Log in to IBM Cloud.
+Run the following command:

 ```
 ibmcloud login -a api.ng.bluemix.net